Swedish PM loses confidence vote, sparking uncertainty

-STOCKHOLM (AP) — Stefan Lofven, Sweden’s Social Democratic prime minister since 2014, lost a confidence vote in parliament on Monday amid a housing crisis and skyrocketing real estate prices, making him the first Swedish government leader ever to lose such a motion.
+STOCKHOLM (AP) — Stefan Lofven, Sweden’s Social Democratic prime minister since 2014, lost a confidence vote in parliament on Monday, making him the first Swedish government leader ever to lose such a motion.

-The vote was initiated by the small Left Party, an ally of the minority government that is not in the two-party center-left coalition but had provided votes to pass the government's legislation.
-The vote was 181-109 in favor of a motion that confidence had been lost in Lofven, and there were 51 abstentions.
+The development creates new political uncertainty in the Scandinavian nation after the last election in 2018 created a deadlocked parliament and months of negotiations to produce a government.

+Under a timeline dictated by the Swedish Constitution, the prime minister now has one week to decide whether to call a new election or ask the parliament speaker to find a new government.

 The Left Party said it lost confidence in Lofven over a proposal to abolish rent controls on newly built properties.

 Sweden has strict regulations on rents aimed at maintaining affordable prices in larger cities.
-However, this disincentives property developers from building new homes for the rental market.
+However, this makes property developers less willing to invest in building new homes for the rental market.
 People needing to rent a home can find themselves waiting for years for a contract, and buying property is increasingly hard amid soaring home prices.

 However, the Left Party fears that deregulating the rental market will lead to rapid price increases and deeper segregation between rich and poor.